Bursera simaruba: Uses

 The arils are an important source of food for birds, including many winter migrants from North America.
 Local residents such as the masked tityra, bright-rumped attila, black-faced grosbeak (and on Hispaniola, the palmchat), are particularly fond of gumbo-limbo fruit, as are migrants such as the Baltimore oriole or the dusky-capped flycatcher.
 It is an especially important local food source for vireos, such as the red-eyed vireo, when ripe fruit are abundant.
 Many migrant species will use gumbo-limbo trees that are in human-modified habitat, even in settlements.
 This creates the opportunity to attract such species to residential areas for bird watching, and to reduce the competition for gumbo-limbo seeds in an undisturbed habitat that rarer local resident birds might face.
 Given the eagerness with which some birds seek out the arils, it may be that they contain lipids or other compounds useful to humans; in order for these to be exploited, however, they probably would have to be synthetically produced, because although the crop of a single tree may be very large (up to or even exceeding 15,000 fruits, translating into a raw lipid yield of more than 200 grams per harvest), individual seeds are small and cumbersome to harvest.

 Gumbo-limbo's rapid growth, ease and low cost of propagation, and ecological versatility makes it highly recommended as a "starter" tree in reforestation, even of degraded habitat, and it performs much better overall in such a role than most exotic species.

 The resin is used as a treatment for gout, while the leaves are brewed into a medicinal tea.
 Hexane extracts of the leaves have been shown to possess anti-inflammatory properties in animal tests.
 Gumbo-limbo bark is an antidote to Metopium brownei, also known as chechen tree, which can cause extreme rashes just as the related poison ivy that often grows in the same habitat.

+Folklore

+In Yucatec Maya oral tradition, the chechém (Metopium brownei) and chaka (Bursera simaruba) trees originate from the legend of two brothers, Kinch and Tizic.
+The brothers, who embodied opposing natures (one gentle and one wrathful), fell in love with the same woman, Nicté-Ha.
+Their bitter rivalry culminated in a fatal battle where they died in each other's arms.
+With their final breaths, they begged the gods to let them see Nicté-Ha one more time.
+In answer, the deities transformed them into adjacent trees - the poisonous chechém representing the violent brother and the medicinal chaka representing the peaceful one - while Nicté-Ha became their shared flower, forever binding the three together.